apache/spark/docs/mllib-naive-bayes.md

 feature represents a term whose value is the frequency of the term (in multinomial naive Bayes) or a zero or one indicating whether the term was found in the document (in Bernoulli naive Bayes).
 Feature values must be nonnegative.
-The model type is selected with an optional parameter "Multinomial" or "Bernoulli" with "Multinomial" as the default.
+The model type is selected with an optional parameter "multinomial" or "bernoulli" with "multinomial" as the default.
 [Additive smoothing](http://en.wikipedia.org/wiki/Lidstone_smoothing) can be used by setting the parameter $\lambda$ (default to $1.0$).
 For document classification, the input feature vectors are usually sparse, and sparse vectors should be supplied as input to take advantage of